 There has been direct cooperation with foreign partners on hundreds of film, theatre, dance and music festivals and literary shows.
-The biggest and the most interesting events are often priority events of the Ministry of Culture (MC), like, the Karlovy Vary International Film Festival, the Zlín International Festival for Children and Youth, the DIVADLO Plzeň International Theatre Festival, the Prague Spring International Music Festival, the Tanec Praha International Dance Festival, the Strings of Autumn Music Festival, the Colours of Ostrava Festival, the International Prague Writers’ Festival, or the Strážnice International Folklore Festival and many others.
+The biggest and the most interesting events are often priority events of the Ministry of Culture (MC), like the International Film Festival Karlovy Vary, the International Festival for Children and Youth in Zlín, the International Theatre festival DIVADLO Plzeň, the International Music Festival Prague Spring, the International Dance Festival Tanec Praha, the Strings of Autumn Music Festival, the Colours of Ostrava Festival, the International Prague Writer’s Festival, or the International Folklore Festival in Strážnice and many others.

-Since the start of the 1990s NGOs have been very active in forging cooperation and building contacts within European and international networks, initially as individual members – for example, in the IETM performing arts network or in the field of cultural heritage.
+Since the start of the 1990s NGOs have been very active in foreign cooperation and building contacts within European and international networks, initially as individual members – for example, in the IETM performing arts network or in the field of cultural heritage.
 In recent years active cooperation has also been pursued through membership in and cooperation between networks in the CR and in networks abroad.
-Examples are the Association of Independent Theatres in the CR (Asociacenezávislýchdivadel CR), the European Association of Independent Performing Arts, the Association of Professional Theatres in the CR (Asociaceprofesionálníchdivadel CR), and PEARLE.
+Examples are the Association of Independent Theatres in the CR (Asociace nezávislých divadel CR) and the European Association of Independent Performing Arts, the Association of Professional Theatres in the CR (Asociace profesionálních divadel CR) and PEARLE or the Music Managers Forum Czech Republic and the Music Manager Forum.

 Comments are closed.